BruceEckel/WinterTechForum-hugo/content/travel/index.md

 1. From baggage claim, follow the signs to the transit center.
 The signs will take you down escalators.
 At the bottom of the escalators, there are machines to purchase a one way 9$ ticket which will take you to Union station.
-You can skip the line by downloading the app.
+You can skip the line by downloading the app from [the light rail site](http://www.rtd-denver.com/).

 1. Take the [Light Rail from Denver Airport to Union Station](https://www.denver.org/about-denver/transportation/airport-rail/)